Ibuprofen: Pharmacokinetics

+Metabolism

+Ibuprofen mainly undergoes hepatic metabolism.
+The following table shows potential pathways of ibuprofen metabolism.
+Both hydroxymetabolites and carboxyl-ibuprofen are inactive.

 Chemistry

 Ibuprofen is practically insoluble in water, but very soluble in most organic solvents like ethanol (66.18 g/100 mL at 40 °C for 90% EtOH), methanol, acetone and dichloromethane.

-The original synthesis of ibuprofen by the Boots Group started with the compound 2-methylpropylbenzene.
+The original synthesis of ibuprofen by the Boots Group started with the compound isobutylbenzene.
 The synthesis took six steps.
-A modern, greener technique for the synthesis involves only three steps.
+Firstly, isobutylbenzene undergoes Friedel-Crafts acylation with acetic anhydride, yielding p-isobuthylphenyl methyl ketone.
+Then, through Darzens reaction with ethyl chloroacetate, a α,β-epoxyester is obtained.
+Then, in acidic environment, it undergoes decarboxylation and hydrolysis, yielding an aldehyde bearing one more carbon atom than the initial ketone.
+Then, it goes through a reaction with hydroxylamine, yielding a corresponding oxime.
+Later, it is converted into a nitrile and hydrolyzed into ibuprofen.

+A modern, greener technique with fewer waste byproducts (23% of total product mass vs. 60% theoretical value) for the synthesis involves only three steps and was developed in the 1980s by the Celanese Chemical Company.
+The synthesis is initiated with the acylation of isobutylbenzene using the recyclable Lewis acid catalyst hydrogen fluoride.
+The following catalytic hydrogenation of isobutylacetophenone is performed with either Raney nickel or palladium on carbon to lead into the key-step, the carbonylation of 1-(4-isobutylphenyl)ethanol.
+This is achieved by a PdCl2(PPh3)2 catalyst, at around 50 bar of CO pressure, in the presence of HCl (10%).
+The reaction presumably proceeds through the intermediacy of the styrene derivative (acidic elimination of the alcohol) and (1-chloroethyl)benzene derivative (Markovnikow addition of HCl to the double bond).

 Stereochemistry

 Ibuprofen, like other 2-arylpropionate derivatives such as ketoprofen, flurbiprofen and naproxen, contains a stereocenter in the α-position of the propionate moiety.
 The product sold in pharmacies is a racemic mixture of the S and R-isomers.
 The S (dextrorotatory) isomer is the more biologically active; this isomer has been isolated and used medically (see dexibuprofen for details).

 The isomerase enzyme, alpha-methylacyl-CoA racemase, converts (R)-ibuprofen into the (S)-enantiomer.

-The (S)- ibuprofen, the eutomer, harbors the desired therapeutic activity.
-Interestingly, the inactive (R)-enantiomer, the distomer, undergoes a unidirectional chiral inversion to offer the active (S)-enantiomer.
+(S)-ibuprofen, the eutomer, harbors the desired therapeutic activity.
+The inactive (R)-enantiomer, the distomer, undergoes a unidirectional chiral inversion to offer the active (S)-enantiomer.
 That is, when the ibuprofen is administered as a racemate the distomer is converted in vivo into the eutomer while the latter is unaffected.